 Chapter 1: The War Before the War

-Each of us fought in a war long before we joined the military.
+Each of us fought a war long before we joined the military.

 The war of childhood survival.

-This war trained our body on how to handle stress.
+That war gave us our first training on how to handle stress.

-I learned to bottle up my anger and hide my emotions.
+I learned to bottle up my anger and hide my big emotions.
 I got good at ignoring how I felt.
-I learned how to ‘behave’, but not how to recognize what I needed when I was stressed out.
+I learned how to "behave," but not how to recognize what I needed when I was feeling too much or stressed out.

-The way we learned to handle stress as kids became the foundation for how we handled it in the military.
+For most of us, the way we learned to handle stress as kids became the unconscious blueprint for how we handled it in the military.

-No matter how good your parents were, no one leaves childhood without some wounds.
-And if you’re like me, you might have gotten more than your fair share.
+I don't care how good your parents were—no one leaves childhood without a few scars the body still remembers.
+And if you’re like me, you might've gotten more than your fair share.

 But we adapted.
 We overcame.
-We pushed forward—unstoppable.
+We pushed forward.
+Indomitable.

 We were soldiers.